Integrating cybersecurity and ESG

 Cybersecurity through the prism of ESG

-Mikko Peltonen, Head of Digital Risks and Cyber at If, agrees that from a risk management perspective, cybersecurity and ESG need to be more closely aligned.
-“It has become increasingly obvious in the last few years that cybersecurity should be incorporated into the ESG framework.
+From a risk management perspective, cybersecurity and ESG need to be more closely aligned.
+It has become increasingly obvious in the last few years that cybersecurity should be incorporated into the ESG framework.

 It is good governance to make sure that you manage your cybersecurity or your data security.
-These days, the C-suite of executives certainly do need to know how well their company’s security team does their job, given GDPR and many other legislative requirements.”
+These days, the C-suite of executives certainly do need to know how well their company’s security team does their job, given GDPR and many other legislative requirements.

 This is one perceived benefit of integration, particularly as both cybersecurity and ESG are becoming increasingly subject to regulatory compliance frameworks.
 Standardised frameworks can help stakeholders measure and understand a company’s risk assessments, governance and accountability.